rickmora98/Machine-Learning-Supervised/README.md

-# Machine-Learning-Supervised (Credit Risk Evaluator)
+# Credit Risk Evaluator (Supervised Machine Learning Demonstration)

 #### Overview:
 This project examines the performance of two Supervised Learning Models: the Logistic Regression Model and the Random Forest Classifier.<br>